Frequently Asked Questions

 How many students are in the program?

-We work with 12 students per semester.
+We work with up to 12 students per semester.

 Who are the teachers at Maine Local Living School?

-The teaching team is composed of three dedicated educators and an apprentice.
 Our teachers come from both traditional and outdoor educational backgrounds.
 Chris Knapp, founder and core teacher, holds a Master's of Environmental Education and has 25 years of experience in full time homesteading and ecological living.
 Learn more about our teachers here.

 What courses does the Living-In-Maine program offer?